NCIP/gdc-docs/docs/API/Users_Guide/Submission.md

 ## Overview

-Using the following methods, users submitting to the GDC can create, delete and update entities and relationships in the GDC data model.
+The GDC Submission API uses methods and endpoints that are distinct from those that drive the functionality of the GDC Data Portal.
+In particular, data and metadata that is in the process of being submitted can only be queried using GraphQL, and not the methods described in [Search and Retrieval](Search_and_Retrieval.md).

+This section describes methods that can be used to submit, delete, and update data and metadata in the GDC.

 ## GDC Dictionary

-Requests to the submission API must adhere to the schemas defined in the [GDC Data Dictionary](https://www.github.com/NCI-GDC/gdcdictionary).
+Requests to the submission API must adhere to the schemas defined in the [GDC Data Dictionary](../../Data_Dictionary/index.md).

 ## Working with Entities